Chand Sultan: Succession

 After his death in 1739, there were quarrels over the succession, leading to the throne being usurped by Wali Shah, an illegitimate son of Chand Sultan by a non-gond woman.
 Chand Sultan's widow invoked the aid of the Maratha leader Raghuji Bhonsle of Berar in the interest of her sons Akbar Shah and Burhan Shah.
 Wali Shah was put to death and the rightful heirs placed on the throne.
 Raghoji I Bhonsle was sent back to Berar with a plentiful bounty for his aid.
 The Maratha general judged that Nagpur must be a plentiful and rich country by the magnificence of his reward.

-However, dissensions continued between the brothers and once again, the elder brother Burhan Shah requested the aid of Raghuji Bhonsla.
+However, dissensions continued between the brothers and once again, the elder brother Burhan Shah requested the aid of Raghuji Bhonsle.
 Akbar Shah was driven into exile and finally poisoned at Hyderabad.
 However this time, Ragoji Bhonsle did not have the heart to leave such a plentiful and rich country, with it being within his grasp.
 He declared himself 'protector' of the Gond king.
 Thus in 1743, Burhan Shah was practically made a state pensionary, with real power being in the hands of the Maratha ruler.
 After this event the history of the Gond kingdom of Deogarh is not recorded.
 A series of Maratha rulers came to power following the fall of the Gonds from the throne of Nagpur, starting with Raghoji Bhonsle.
 Raja Burhan Shah was succeeded by Rahman Shah.
 He was succeeded by Suleiman Shah, a minor, his nephew and adopted son, succeeded him, just two years before the death of the last Bhonsle king.
 Suleiman Shah was staunchly loyal to the British government, he was a most humane and generous landlord and a just yet a merciful magistrate.
-He died on 15th April, 1885.
+He died on 15 April 1885.